Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Lung Cu Commune is where the northernmost point of Vietnam located.
 It is 170 km from Ha Giang City and 20 km from Dong Van Town.

-The flag tower is built on top of a 300 m mountain called Rong (Dragon) Mountain, which is 1,600 m above the sea level.
-At the foot of the mountain are 2 semi-circular lakes said to be the eyes of the dragon.
+The flag tower is built on top of a 300-meter mountain called Rong (Dragon) Mountain, which is 1,600 meters above sea level.
+At the foot of the mountain are 2 semi-circular lakes said to be the dragon’s eyes.
 The flag on the tower has an area of 54m2, signifying the unity of the 54 ethnic groups in Vietnam.
-From the parking lot, visitors will need to pay an entrance fee and then take the steps to the top of the mountain to reach the tower.
+From the parking lot, visitors must pay an entrance fee and then take the steps to the top of the mountain to reach the tower.

 The Vuong Family’s Residence

 This residence is not large, but its original architecture is unique in the highlands.
-It includes 10 houses built of po-mu (a valuable wood), 6 of them facing the same direction and the other 4 facing the other directions.
-The main house faces the entrance with outer carved-stone walls being 60 cm thick and 2 m high, in between the walls is a 50 m wide land.
+It includes 10 houses built of po-mu (a valuable wood), 6 facing the same direction and the other 4 facing the other directions.
+The main house faces the entrance with outer carved-stone walls 60 cm thick and 2 m high.
+Between the walls is 50 m of wide land.

 Terraced Rice Fields at Hoang Su Phi

-Late September and October is the best time to witness the glittering layers of golden rice on the Tay Con Linh Moutain at Hoang Su Phi District.
-The beauty of the rice paddy fields run along Provincial Road 177 from Vinh Quang Town to Viet Quang Town.
+Late September and October are the best times to witness the glittering layers of golden rice on the Tay Con Linh Moutain at Hoang Su Phi District.
+The beauty of the rice paddy fields runs along Provincial Road 177 from Vinh Quang Town to Viet Quang Town.

 Tien Cave

-Tien Cave is 2 km from Ha Giang City with a very beautiful stream inside.
-Tien means fairy and the cave got its name from the local legend that says fairies used to come here to bathe during the Tet holidays.
+Tien means fairy, and the cave got its name from the local legend that says fairies used to come here to bathe during the Tet holidays.
+Tien Cave is 2 km from Ha Giang City and has a beautiful stream inside.

 Lung Cam Culture – Tourism Village